digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-03-19-february-2021-digital-rights-roundup.md

 The Bill was introduced to the House of Reps on Wednesday 24 February, which makes us suspicious about how much meaningful consideration was given to the 370 submissions provided in the consultation which ended on the 14th of February… only ten days earlier.

-But it’s not over yet.
+But it's not over yet.
 If you share our concern about the Bill, we encourage you to call or email your MP.
-We’ll be doing the same, but it’s so much more powerful when the community gets involved.
+We'll be doing the same, but it's so much more powerful when the community gets involved.
 If you need some tips about what to say, [check out our explainer on the Bill here][10]!

 <div class="wp-block-image">
   <figure class="aligncenter size-large is-resized"><img loading="lazy" decoding="async" src="/wp-content/uploads/2020/10/Email_headers_highres-01-1024x310.png" alt="" class="wp-image-7296" width="449" height="136" srcset="/wp-content/uploads/2020/10/Email_headers_highres-01-1024x310.png 1024w, /wp-content/uploads/2020/10/Email_headers_highres-01-300x91.png 300w, /wp-content/uploads/2020/10/Email_headers_highres-01-768x233.png 768w, /wp-content/uploads/2020/10/Email_headers_highres-01.png 1376w" sizes="(max-width: 449px) 100vw, 449px" /></figure>